maxtimbo/radautopy/README.md

 > [!TIP]
 > `rclone` job type must be setup using rclone prior to running this script

+Once created, you can use `radauto-config list-configs` to show a list of configs in `~/radautopy/configs`.
+You can also use `radauto-config modify [job_name.json]` to alter an existing config (do not include a job file to modify the global email config).
+You can also use `radauto-config validate [job_name.json]` to validate an existing job (once again, leave out the job file to validate the email config).

+Finally, if you set the cron settings for your job, you can use `radauto-config set-cronjob [job_name.json]` to create a cron entry.

+All json files can be edited using your favorite text editor.
+Just be sure that all entries are still in place following the examples below.
+You can add or remove any `"email": {}` entries to a job as these are email setting overrides.

 #### Filemaps

+During the job configuration prompts, you will be presented with three options for filemap creation:

+- individual track edit
+ - Allows you to select an idividual track to edit
+- filemap wizard
+ - Add filemaps one by one
+- quick show wizard
+ - quickly create an entire show filemap following the prompts

 #### Usage

+You can test your config by using `radautopy [job_name.json] [job_type] {optional_extra_args}`
+If you created a cron entry, it will run automatically at the specified time.

+You can check the log output of all jobs in `~/radautopy/log/radautopy.log`

 ### Config Templates